- Attend a minimum of four APA meetings:

 - Gain an understanding of APA/APAF Governance through service on an APA Council, Committee, or APAF initiative

-- Have the opportunity to sit on the APA Board of Trustees as a non-voting member (one SAMHSA or Diversity Leadership fellow allowed)
+- Have the opportunity to sit on the APA Board of Trustees or APAF Board of Directors as a non-voting member (one SAMHSA or Diversity Leadership fellow allowed)

-- Establish relationships and peer-mentorship with a diverse group of resident fellows with similar career interests and goals
+- Cultivate a professional network with psychiatrists interested in minority mental health and services through exclusive events and engagements with APA leaders.
+Establish relationships and peer-mentorship with a diverse group of resident fellows with similar career interests and goals

 - Maintain APA membership and good standing in one's residency program throughout the fellowship